mattermost/docs/source/administration/config-settings.rst

 - For Enterprise Edition, enter ``https://push.mattermost.com`` for the push notification server hosted in the United States.
 If you prefer to use a push notification server hosted in Germany, enter ``https://hpns-de.mattermost.com/``
 - For Team Edition, enter ``https://push-test.mattermost.com``

-Please review full documentation on `push Notifications and mobile applications <http://docs.mattermost.com/deployment/push.html>`__ including guidance on compiling your own mobile apps and MPNS before deploying to production.
+Please review full documentation on `push notifications and mobile applications <http://docs.mattermost.com/deployment/push.html>`__ including guidance on compiling your own mobile apps and MPNS before deploying to production.

 .. note::
   The ``https://push-test.mattermost.com`` provided for testing push notifications prior to compiling your own service please make sure `to read about its limitations <http://docs.mattermost.com/deployment/push.html#push-notifications-for-team-edition-users>`_.